django-cms/django-cms/docs/getting_started/installation.rst

     (djangocms-env)$ pip install Django==1.5 South Django-CMS

 .. note:: You can see the general instructions on how to pip install packages
-          after creating the virtualenv :ref:`Installing in a virtualenv using pip <installing-in-a-virtualenv-using-pip>`
+          after creating the virtualenv here: :ref:`Installing in a virtualenv using pip <installing-in-a-virtualenv-using-pip>`

 .. _Homebrew: http://brew.sh/